A note on the Dirac operator with Kirchoff-type vertex conditions on noncompact metric graphs

 \subsection{Absence of eigenvalues in the spectral gap}

-A natural question raised by Theorem \ref{saspectrum} is: do there exist eigenvalues?
-If so, where do they are located?
+A natural question raised by Theorem \ref{saspectrum} concerns the existence of eigenvalues and their location.

-Unfortunately, there is no easy and general answer to these questions.
-In principle, eigenvalues can be located everywhere in the spectrum, suitably tuning the topology and the metric of the graph.
-Indeed, they can be both embedded in the essential spectrum, and at the thresholds.
+Unfortunately, there is no easy and general answer.
+In principle, eigenvalues can be located {}{in different parts of} the spectrum, {}{depending to} the topology and the metric of the graph.
+Indeed, they can be embedded in the essential spectrum or at the thresholds {}{(see next Sections for examples)}.
 However, they cannot be in the spectral gap, as shown by the following computation.

 Let $\lambda\in\sigma(\cD)$ be an eigenvalue.
 As a consequence, there exists $0\neq\psi\in \dom(\cD)$ such that

 or equivalently, such that

 If $\vert\lambda\vert\neq m$, then we can divide both sides of \eqref{eigenequation2} by $(\lambda+mc^{2})$ and plug the value of $\psi^{2}$ into \eqref{eigenequation1}, obtaining \be -c^{2}\frac{d^{2}\psi^{1}}{dx^{2}}=(\lambda^{2}-m^{2}c^{4})\psi^{1}. \ee Furthermore, using \eqref{eq-kirchtype1}-\eqref{eq-kirchtype2}, we can prove that